 Coastal Maine Botanical Gardens

-Final stop on Maine’s Pumpkin Trail is Damariscotta Pumpkinfest & Regatta.
+The final stop on Maine’s Pumpkin Trail, the Damariscotta Pumpkinfest & Regatta, is cancelled for 2020.
+This is one of the most fun, interesting fall events!
+Mark your calendar for 2021.
 Most of the events take place over Columbus Day Weekend.
 However, the decorated pumpkins line the streets of Damariscotta until the end of October.

 One of the most fun events to watch is the Pumpkin Regatta.
 There are 2 divisions of the regatta, the “Paddleboat” and the “Powerboat” Divisions.
 In the Powerboat division, participants craft boats out of pumpkins and outfit them with a 5-10 hp outboard motor.